Jsparrow/jsparrow.github.io/docs/rules/reorder-modifiers.md

 description:
     This rule reorders the modifiers on Type, Field and Method declarations.

-tags: ["Java 1.1", "Coding Conventions", "Readability"]
+tags: ["Java 1.1", "Coding Conventions", "Readability", "Marker"]
 ---

 # Reorder Modifiers